WalkerWalker/jiamin.io/_posts/2019-09-26-Fraternal_Twins.md

 You are jogging in the park when a lady, Mrs Smith, walks to you with two babies in double stroller.

 - "How cute!
 Are they twins?"
-You asked.
+You ask.
 - "Yes they are, but fraternal twins".
-Mrs Smith answered with a smile.
+Mrs Smith answers with a smile.
 - "Are they both boy?"
 - "No, guess again".